jeffgbutler/TanzuWorkshops/openemr/README.md

    kubectl apply -f 03-KnativePSP.yml
    ```

+   **Important Note:** this applies a very broad pod security policy and is required with cloud native runtimes
+   version 0.2.0.
+Later versions will use a more restricted PSP, so keep en eye on the release notes.

 ### Setup DNS for Knative

 Tanzu Cloud Native Runtimes uses Knative serving, Contour, and Envoy.
 This allows applications deployed